Ron DeSantis wanted to be like Trump. Now he's trying to prove he's not to win Iowa

 All-in on Iowa

-In Ankeny last weekend, Vander Plaats got at the ever-present struggle candidate DeSantis has faced: not being Trump but stil appealing to Trump's voters.
+In Ankeny last weekend, Vander Plaats got at the ever-present struggle candidate DeSantis has faced: not being Trump but still appealing to Trump's voters.

 "I'm telling you, my support of Ron DeSantis is not against President Trump.
 My support of Ron DeSantis is so that we win in 2024.
 It's for the future of this country," he said to loud applause.